Ireland is first European country to reimpose lockdown amid coronavirus resurgence

 “That’s not inevitable this time,” he said.
 “We can make sure the second wave is only a ripple, but that depends on all of us.”

-Some commentators noted that there is a sense of exhaustion this time.
+Some commentators noted that there is a sense of exhaustion this time around.

-Columnist Tanya Sweeney wrote that “when lockdown was announced in March, we banded together in a sort of Blitz spirit, often keen to do our bit in the ‘war’ against COVID-19.
-But now, as we enter into a second wave of lockdowns, the nights are getting longer and many of us, while keen to do the right thing are just a bit … well, depleted.”
+Tanya Sweeney, a columnist for Ireland’s Independent newspaper, wrote that “when lockdown was announced in March, we banded together in a sort of Blitz spirit, often keen to do our bit in the ‘war’ against covid-19.
+But now, as we enter into a second wave of lockdowns, the nights are getting longer and many of us, while keen to do the right thing are just a bit . . . well, depleted.”

-The Irish Times said in an editorial that “the consequences of successive shutdowns on the scale of what is now being introduced are momentous.
-Economic activity cannot just be switched on and off.
-Unfortunately, as of now, there is no easy answer to the dilemma of how to control the virus while keeping the bulk of the domestic economy open.”
+Gail Mc Elroy, a professor of politics at Trinity College Dublin, said there is a “weary acceptance that it’s necessary.”
+Both of the main governing parties, and the opposition party, are supportive of the measures, Mc Elroy said, but “people are exhausted and fatigued like they are in every other country in Europe.”

+Ireland has 270.8 cases per 100,000 residents – a rate lower than many other European countries, including the Czech Republic, Belgium, the Netherlands, France and Britain.
+Nonetheless, there is concern in Ireland about how rapidly its rates are rising, Mc Elroy said, and that its health-care system has fewer critical-care beds than many other E.U. countries.

 Like most countries in Europe, Ireland remains committed to keeping its schools open with in-person classes.
 In his address to the nation on Monday evening, Prime Minister Micheál Martin said children “need their education.”